 This is why Netgear has decided to launch its first bug bounty program through which other vulnerabilities in the company’s routers could also be identified before anyone exploits them.
 The company stated in its latest post announcing the bug bounty program that:

 “We are constantly monitoring our products to get in front of the latest threats.
 Every day new security issues develop.
 NETGEAR strives to keep up-to-date on the latest security developments by working with both security researchers and companies.
 This program encourages and rewards contributions by developers and security researchers who help make NETGEAR’s products more secure.
-Through this program NETGEAR provides monetary rewards or points for security vulnerabilities responsibly disclosed to us.”
+Through this program, NETGEAR provides monetary rewards or points for security vulnerabilities responsibly disclosed to us.”

-NETGEAR vice president of information technology Tejas Shah said, “As the innovative leader in connecting the world to the internet, NETGEAR must earn and maintain the trust of their users by protecting the privacy and security of their data.
+NETGEAR vice president of information technology Tejas Shah said, “As the innovative leader in connecting the world to the internet, NETGEAR must earn and maintain the trust of its users by protecting the privacy and security of their data.
 Being proactive when it comes to security is fundamental to NETGEAR’s approach.
 By adding a managed bug bounty program through Bugcrowd, we are adding one more layer to our security program.”

 Casey Ellis, CEO and founder, Bugcrowd told HackRead that, “With the white hat hacker community in their corner, NETGEAR is cementing their position as the leader in consumer device security,” said Casey Ellis, CEO and founder of Bugcrowd.
 “We look forward to managing NETGEAR’s program and ensuring they get the best possible results to help them improve their security posture and build even more secure products.”